deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure illustrates training-bound versus generation-bound asynchronous RLHF, highlighting the challenge of balancing generation and training speeds to optimize compute usage.
+> 🔼 The figure illustrates the training-bound and generation-bound scenarios in asynchronous RLHF, highlighting the challenge of balancing generation and training speeds to optimize compute usage.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Asynchronous RLHF can be training-bound (left) or generation-bound (right).
 In practice, generation and training speeds differ so a challenge of asynchronous learning is how best to balance usage and leverage idle compute time to further improve training.